Top-rated local movers that handle Akron to Cheyenne moves

 - Cheyenne’s population is about 66% less than Akron.

-- Cheyenne's public transportation has a score of 2 out of 10 versus Akron's higher score of 5.
+- Cheyenne’s public transportation score of 2 out of 10 is lower than Akron’s score of 5.

 - Cheyenne is less walkable than Akron with a score of 36 out of 100 vs Akron’s 48 out of 100.

 - With a score of 49 out of 100, Cheyenne is more bike-friendly than Akron, which has a score of 43 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Cheyenne’s crime rate is higher than Akron with a score of 19.85 compared to Akron’s 5.0.
 This means that Cheyenne neighborhoods are safer than 19.85% of all U.S. neighborhoods, and Akron neighborhoods are safer than 5.0%.